 Standing crouched and barely touching first base, Roscoe’s best friend on the team, Bake, cheered him on.
 "Pick out a good one.
 Hit your pitch, Number 9."

 Even though the boys weren't wearing uniforms with numbers on them, during games most of the starters on Roscoe's team called one another by the numbers they would be wearing.
 Since Bake's favorite player was Willie Mays, he was called "24," or "Number 24."

 However, a couple of Roscoe's teammates were imploring him from the bench to bat right-handed, like usual, since everything was at stake.
-Butterflies the size of eagles disquieted Roscoe's stomach.
+He ignored them but butterflies the size of eagles were disquieting Roscoe's stomach.

-Stepping out of the box, the Roscoe took three slow and deliberate practice swings.
+Stepping out of the box, the Roscoe took three practice swings.
+Three because it's the square root of nine.
 He looked at the crowd standing along the third base line.
 The cheerleaders for his side were chanting, "Ros-coe, Ros-coe, he's our man.
 If he can't do it, nobody can!"

-His grandfather, who had taken the afternoon off for the first time in Roscoe's memory, stood in the shade of an ancient oak tree with the other men.
+His grandfather, who had taken the afternoon off, stood in the shade of an ancient oak tree with the other men.
 Peering under the flat brim of his straw hat Rocsoe's first baseball coach watched the action, as only he could.

 The other team's cheerleaders and classmates booed and hooted at Roscoe from the first base line.
 He dug in and did his best to put them out of his mind.
 However, there was a particular girl with a strawberry-blonde ponytail and lively blue-green eyes cheering for the other team.
 Her name was Susie and he never failed to notice her.